chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 Another choice in AST generation is the designation of "variant groups".
 This feature makes it possible to write production rules without any labels while still allowing meaningful AST types to be created.
-Instead of a separate enum variant for each rule, one can choose to unite several rules under a single variant, discriminated by the name of some grammar symbol that's designated in the grammar as belonging to a group.
+Instead of a separate enum variant for each production rule, one can unite several rules under a single variant, discriminated by the name of some grammar symbol that's designated in the grammar as belonging to a group.
 Usually, the grammar symbols are operators.
 For example, the grammar